 If you’re uncertain as to whether this would be appropriate for children, take a look at this family’s bone chapel experience.

+Among my favourite Faro attractions are its pretty cobbled pavements.
 The few shops within the walled old town are largely geared towards foreign visitors but venture into the patterned streets leading off Praça Dr Francisco Gomes near the marina and you’ll see where locals shop.

-Praia do Faro is 20 minutes away by bus, near the airport.
+Faro’s main beach is 20 minutes away by bus, near the airport.
 It’s a long, sandy spit, separated from the peaceful Ria Formosa estuary and wetlands by a strip of low-rise buildings.
 When I went in the morning, there were plenty of fishermen, both in the lagoons and on the beach.

 Alternatively, you could take a ferry or catamaran from Porta Nova pier in Faro’s old town to Ilha Deserta.
-You should be able to find a quiet spot on the 11 kilometres of beach!
+Although it’s not exactly a desert island, especially not in the summer, you should be able to find a quiet spot on the 11 kilometres of beach!

-Rio Formosa Nature Reserve
+10. Explore the Rio Formosa Nature Reserve near Faro

 You’ll get great views of the lagoon from Faro’s marina and elevated spots such as the cathedral tower.
 If you’re tempted to get up close and personal with the nature reserve there are several ways you can do this.

-I went on a Segway tour which, although not that great for birdwatching, was a fun and non-energetic way of exploring the trails, lakes and salt pans.
+I went on this Segway tour which, although not that great for birdwatching, was a fun and non-energetic way of exploring the trails, lakes and salt pans.
 You can of course walk or cycle along these paths or go on horseback.

-Want to save this for later?
+Want to pin this for later?

 BEFORE YOU GO...

-If you're interested in visiting or moving to Portugal, why not subscribe for free insider tips and resources?
+If you're interested in visiting or moving to Portugal, why not get my free insider tips and resources?